IRIS by Virtuals (IRISVIRTUAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IRIS by Virtuals Price Prediction for 2025–2050

-According to your IRIS by Virtuals price prediction, the value of IRISVIRTUAL is expected to change by 238.64%, reaching a price of 0.081407USD by 2050.
+According to your IRIS by Virtuals price prediction, the value of IRISVIRTUAL is expected to change by 238.64%, reaching a price of 0.079105USD by 2050.

 Short Term IRIS by Virtuals Price Prediction For Today, Tomorrow, This Week, and 30 Days